Charlotte-Urbanist-Social-Club/bylaws/Articles of Incorporation.md

 1. Qualifications for Membership and rules governing the behavior of Members within the Club shall be further refined in the Bylaws.

 1. Division of Membership into different Classes with different levels of benefits may be declared and outlined in the Bylaws along with their qualifications and commensurate Membership Dues owed to the Club.

+1. These Articles of Incorporation and the Bylaws of the Club shall form a contract with the Members of the Club pursuant to the applicable laws of the State of North Carolina.

 1. The Board of Directors may, at their own discretion pursuant to the Bylaws in a fair and reasonable manner, suspend or terminate any individual or corporate Membership in the Club at any time.